artndev/artofe-bot/README.md

 VITE_STRIPE_ACCOUNT_ID=...
 ```

-Open the _.env.local_ file located in the _server_ directory and fill in the required environmental variables:
+Open the _.env.local_ file located in the _/server_ directory and fill in the required environmental variables:

 ```env
 # Your bot token can be obtained via @BotFather: